codefuse-ai/MFTCoder/mft_atorch/README.md

 - **seed**: Random seed used for reproducibility of experimental results.

-- **train_iters**: Can be temporarily set to a small value, such as 10, which does not affect the actual number of training steps but can affect the number of samples in the train dataset when reading ".bin" data.
+- **train_iters**: Can be temporarily set to a small value, such as 10, which does not affect the actual number of training steps, kept for future expansion to support reading datasets in other formats.

-- **valid_iters**: Can be temporarily set to a small value, such as 10, which does not affect the actual number of training steps but can affect the number of samples in the valid dataset when reading ".bin" data.
+- **valid_iters**: Can be temporarily set to a small value, such as 10, which does not affect the actual number of training steps, kept for future expansion to support reading datasets in other formats.

 - **evaluation_strategy**: Evaluation strategy during training. "steps" means to evaluate every "valid_interval" steps, "epoch" means to evaluate every epoch.
 Both can be enabled simultaneously.